-Important You must be logged in to the directory to join or resign from a group.
-The Join Group and Resign buttons are only visible when you are logged in.
+Important!
+You must be logged in to the directory to join or leave a group.
+The Join Group and Leave Group buttons are only visible when you are logged in.

 Joining a Joinable Group

-Find the group's profile page in the directory, make sure you are logged in to the directory, and click the Join Group button.
+Find the group's profile page in the directory, make sure you are logged in to the directory, and click the Join Group button in the Settings of the Contact Information for the group.
 If you are logged in and there is no such button, the group is not joinable.
-If the button says "Resign," you are already a member of the group.
+If the button says "Leave Group," you are already a member of the group.

-Find the group's profile page in the directory, make sure you are logged in to the directory, and click the Resign button.
-If you are logged in and there is no such button, the group is not joinable/resignable; you must contact the group owner to be removed.
+Find the group's profile page in the directory, make sure you are logged in to the directory, and click the Leave Group button.
+If you are logged in and there is no such button, the group is not joinable; you must contact the group owner at the Requests email address to be removed.

-Important When you resign from a joinable group, you resign only your membership role in the group.
-Be aware that you can only resign your membership role in the group this way.
+Important!
+When you leave a joinable group, you remove only your membership role in the group.
+Be aware that you can only remove your membership role in the group this way.
 If you are an owner, you must remove yourself from the group via the Members tab in the group's profile; otherwise, you will remain an owner.
-If you are a moderator, a group owner must remove your moderator role.

 Member List Visibility

-Group owners can make the member lists of their groups either visible to the public or hidden from all but group members who are logged in to the MCommunity Directory and
+Group owners can make the members and owners of their groups either visible to anyone logged in with a umich.edu address or hidden from all but group members who are logged in and U-M Google Calendar users.

-It is appropriate and preferable for most groups, particularly those used for university business, to be public.
-However, there are situations where it is more appropriate to make the member list viewable by members only.
-If you are a member of a group that you think should have its member list hidden from public view, contact the group owner(s) and ask that this setting be changed.
+- There are situations where it is more appropriate to make the member list viewable by members only.
+If you are a member of a group that you think should have its member list hidden from anyone with a umich.edu address, contact the group owner(s) and ask that this setting be changed.
 You can direct the group owner(s) to these resources:

 Disabled groups can be renewed by the group owner.
 If the group owner(s) is unreachable and you need to have the group renewed, you can contact the ITS Service Center for assistance.